msoegiarto/final-project/README.md

 1. Fork and clone the repo

-2. Create a `.env` file in the root folder
+2. Create a file `.env` file in the root folder

     ```
     AUTH0_DOMAIN=<your_auth0_domain>.auth0.com